-The conflicts disclosure statement must: (1) describe each employment or business and family relationship the vendor has with each local government officer of the LEA; (2) identify each employment or business relationship described above with respect to which the local government officer receives, or is likely to receive, taxable income, other than investment income, from the vendor; (3) identify each employment or business relationship described above with respect to which the vendor receives, or is likely to receive, taxable income, other than investment income, from the vendor; (3) identify each employment or business relationship described above with respect to which the vendor receives, or is likely to receive, taxable income, other than investment income, that: (A) is received from, or at the direction of, a local government officer of the LEA; and (B) is not received from the LEA; and (4) describe each employment or business relationship with a corporation or other business entity with respect to which a local government officer of the LEA: (A) serves as an officer or director; or (B) holds an ownership interest of one percent or more.
+The conflicts disclosure statement must: (1) describe each employment or business and family relationship the vendor has with each local government officer of the LEA; (2) identify each employment or business relationship described above with respect to which the local government officer receives, or is likely to receive, taxable income, other than investment income, from the vendor; (3) identify each employment or business relationship described above with respect to which the vendor receives, or is likely to receive, taxable income, other than investment income, that: (A) is received from, or at the direction of, a local government officer of the LEA; and (B) is not received from the LEA; and (4) describe each employment or business relationship with a corporation or other business entity with respect to which a local government officer of the LEA: (A) serves as an officer or director; or (B) holds an ownership interest of one percent or more.

 A vendor shall file an updated completed questionnaire with the appropriate records administrator not later than the seventh business day after the date on which the vendor becomes aware of an event that would make a statement in the questionnaire incomplete or inaccurate.

 Local Government Code Chapter 176.006

-If the LEA receives a conflict disclosure statement, TEA will be notified.
+If the LEA receives a conflicts disclosure statement, TEA will be notified.
 See the Conflict of Interest and Mandatory Disclosures section of this manual for information on the submittal to TEA.